Dogs Then and Now: Understanding Canine Longevity and Nutrition

 In the early 20th century, dogs were often working companions on farms.
 Their daily life was physically demanding—herding livestock, guarding property, and helping with chores.
 Unlike today's typical household pets, their diet consisted largely of table scraps and leftovers from farm meals.

-These scraps were generally whole foods such as cooked meat, bones, vegetables, and grains.
 The dogs lived a comparatively natural lifestyle, getting plenty of exercise and varied nutrition.
-Although veterinary medicine was less advanced then and infectious diseases often shortened some dogs’ lives, many farm dogs lived relatively long lives, supported by their active lifestyle and whole-food diets.
+Although veterinary medicine was less advanced then and infectious diseases often shortened some dogs' lives, many farm dogs lived relatively long lives, supported by their active lifestyle and whole-food diets.

 The hard work and consistent, natural diets seemed to contribute to their longevity and overall robustness.
 Their bodies were adapted to diverse, nutrient-rich food from varied sources, rather than a single processed diet.